Post-Adoption Support in Wales: What You're Entitled to and How to Access It

 Life Story Books

-The Life Story Book is meant to be given to the child at the time of adoption and added to over time.
-Alongside the LSB, children receive a Later Life Letter from their birth parents (where possible) — a message intended to be read when the child is older, explaining circumstances from the birth family's perspective.
+Life Story materials are intended to be shared with the child in an age-appropriate way and added to over time.
+A Later Life Letter from birth parents may also be provided where possible — a message intended to be read when the child is older, explaining circumstances from the birth family's perspective.

 The quality of Life Story Books varies considerably across Wales.
 SEWAS (South East Wales Adoption Service) has been particularly recognised for innovative approaches to Life Journey Work.
 If the LSB you receive is incomplete or inadequate, you have the right to request a more comprehensive version — speak to your adoption support social worker.